 When creating an e-mail signature in Outlook or sharing a word or excel file, it is important to remember that fonts are not common across all platforms.
-If you use a font that does not on exist on the recipient’s device, your signature or files appearance will change as the font you selected is replaced with a default font.
+If you use a font that does not exist on the recipient’s device, your signature or file appearance will change as the font you selected is replaced with a default font.
 This is mitigated on web-based platforms (e.g., a web site or blog) by using fonts that load to the user’s device in real-time from the cloud (1000 to choose from).

 When it comes to preserving the appearance of a file the only solution is to save it as a PDF or choose a font that the recipient has on their device.
 Below is a list of fonts that are universally pre-installed on all devices.

 |Arial, sans-serif||Arial, sans-serif|

 |Georgia, serif||Palatino Linotype, serif|